coatyio/coaty-examples/hello-world/js/README.md

 ## Project Structure

-The file structure for the Hello World project looks like the following:
+The folder structure for the Hello World project looks like the following:

 ```
 |-- dist/                           - executable code generated on build